Highlights of Harvard Walking Tour

 Established in 1931, the Harvard-Yenching Library was formed from the transfer of Harvard University’s East Asian collection to the Harvard-Yenching Institute which had been established in 1928.
 Since that time, the library has grown to become the largest East Asian university library in the United States with over 1.3 million items in its collections.
 The Harvard-Yenching Library is a part of the larger Harvard University Library system which dates back to 1638 and is the oldest in the United States.
 Though primarily open to Harvard ID holders, researchers and the general public are able to access the collections within the Harvard-Yenching Library with special permission.

-Originally founded in 1889, the Harvard Semitic Museum is one of the Harvard Museums of Science & Culture.
+Originally founded in 1889, the Harvard Semitic Museum is now known at the Harvard Museum of the Ancient Near East.
+It is one of the Harvard Museums of Science & Culture.
 The museum features 40,000 Near Eastern artifacts from Egypt, Iraq, Israel, Jordan, Syria, and Tunisia that explore the archaeology, history, and culture in those countries.
+The collection was begun to facilitate study of Semitic languages, but the name was recently changed to better reflect the collections modern-day diversity.

 Divinity Hall is the oldest building at the Harvard Divinity School.
 Constructed in 1825 on land reclaimed from Cambridge marshes, it was the first Harvard structure built outside the Yard.
 Architectually, Divinity Hall features characteristics of both the Federal and Greek Revival styles and serves as a rare example of a 19th-Century institutional building.
 It was from this hall that on July 15, 1838, Ralph Waldo Emerson delivered his Divinity School Address, "Acquaint Thyself at First Hand with Deity."